mrzli-other/interview-booster/README.md

 #### Using Docker

+- setup:
   - install docker engine on your machine
   - navigate to `<project_root>/docker`
   - execute `bash dev-run.sh`
   - to run db migrations (create the table) and seed database, in `backend` folder run `yarn prisma migrate dev --preview-feature`
     - if you get an error about not being able to reach the database, wait a bit to allow docker container to initialize
     - if prompted for migration name, put anything you want, for example `init`
   - to seed the db, in `backend` run `yarn prisma db seed --preview-feature` (this will take a while, almost 4 mins on my machine)

+- other:
   - to stop the database execute `bash dev-stop` in `docker` folder
   - to delete the database you can simply delete `data/db-data` (it would be better if docker instance is stopped while doing this)
   - see `backend/.env` for db parameters if you want to connect to the database with some other tool

 #### Manually